YiMihi/elm-with-jwt/outline.md

     - How functions work
     - If expressions
     - Records (like objects in JS)
 - Hello World Elm app
     - Create a basic main view
+    - Intro to `elm-reactor`
+    - How to use `gulp-elm`
 - How to call an API with Elm
     - Call unauthenticated route from [nodejs-jwt-authentication-sample](https://github.com/auth0-blog/nodejs-jwt-authentication-sample) GET `/api/random-quote`
 - How to authenticate with JWT